opencontext/archaeology-images-ai/oct8/readme.md

 But I've learned alot about reshaping json...

 If you're looking at the hot mess this repo is, the notebook in here is the one you want.

+oh, and 'testing.ipynb' has some neat functions in it to query llm-clip and retrieve images, metadata, and link back to opencontext.
+It also has some instructions on where to put the retrained model and get it working with llm-clip.